Skip to main content

 Configure transaction details

-- Priority fee and transfer amount: The script sets a priority fee rate in microLamports and defines the amount of SOL to transfer.
-The priority fee adjusts the compute unit price to influence the transaction processing speed.
+• Priority fee and transfer amount: Both set a priority fee rate in micro-lamports and a transfer amount. @solana/kit expresses the amount as a lamports(...) value; @solana/web3.js multiplies by LAMPORTS_PER_SOL.
+The priority fee adjusts the compute unit price to influence processing speed.

 In this example, the micro-lamport amount is arbitrary, but you can calculate it more dynamically using the getRecentPrioritizationFees method